mediamicroservices/mm/README.md

 * Finally, use -v as an option if you want to fully verify two checksum files against one another.
 If no checksums exist, the script will create the initial ones.
 Verification will version existing checksums and make new ones, and log the difference to a checksumprocess log, which will be placed in the metadata directory of the package, or in the same directory as the file if the input is a directory. (need to check on how this option actually works).
 To use -v, type  checksumpackage -v [input]

 #### finishpackage ####
-* finishpackage is a combination of the microservices makelossless, makebroadcast, makeyoutube, makemetadata, checksumpackage, and maketree.
+* finishpackage is a combination of the microservices makelossless, makebroadcast, makeyoutube, makemetadata, and checksumpackage.
 The purpose is to losslessly transcode, create access copies, and create metadata and directory structure information for a file or package input.
 To use finishpackage, type finishpackage and drag your input into the command line, like this:  finishpackage [input].

 #### fix_left2stereo ####
 * fix\_left2stereo takes an input video file or files and produces outputs that map the left channel of the input to a stereo mix in the output.
 The suffix "\_left2stereo" is added to the filename to distinguish it from the original.
 Your command will look like this: fix_left2stereo [file1] [file2]